vmware-tanzu/velero/design/velero-client-download-apiserver_design.md

 ### Velero Download Server URL generation using Service to Expose Download Server

 Upon enabling Download Server API, Velero will create a service of type that user specifies, which will expose the download server to the outside world.
-The download server will proxy requested data from the object store and stream it back to the client using one of the available service types (ClusterIP/NodePort/LoadBalancer/ExternalName).
+The download server will proxy requested data from the object store and stream it back to the client using one of the available service types (ClusterIP/NodePort/LoadBalancer).
 User can also precreate a service and pass the service name to velero during install time with `velero install --veleroServerServiceName=veleroDownloadServerServiceName` to use the precreated service to expose the download server.

-If the service can also be reached via a fully qualified domain name (FQDN), user can pass the FQDN to velero during install time with `velero install --veleroServerFQDN=dnsNameToVeleroServerService.com`.
+If the service can also be reached via a fully qualified domain name (FQDN) such as when user created [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for the service, user can pass the FQDN to velero during install time with `velero install --veleroServerFQDN=dnsNameToVeleroServerService.com`.
 Velero Download Server will use FQDN in-place of values auto discovered from created service (ie. NodePort/Cluster IP)

 This approach may also [work on KinD clusters](https://kind.sigs.k8s.io/docs/user/loadbalancer/)